george123wright/Portfolio/README.md

   - Positive Skewness based on last 5 years weekly returns $\Rightarrow$ + 1
   - Sharpe Ratio based on last year weekly returns > 1.0 $\Rightarrow$ + 1
   - Sortin Ratio based on last year weekly returns > 1.0 $\Rightarrow$ + 1
-  - Upside Ratio > 1.5 and Downside Ratio < 0.5 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
+  - Upside Capture Ratio > 1.5 and Downside Capture Ratio < 0.5 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
-  - Upside Ratio > 1.0 and Downside Ratio < 0.5 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
+  - Upside Capture Ratio > 1.0 and Downside Capture Ratio < 0.5 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
-  - Upside Ratio > 1.0 and Downside Ratio < 1.0 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
+  - Upside Capture Ratio > 1.0 and Downside Capture Ratio < 1.0 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
-  - Upside Ratio > 1.5 and Downside Ratio < 1.0 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
+  - Upside Capture Ratio > 1.5 and Downside Capture Ratio < 1.0 based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ + 1
-  - Downside Ratio > 1.0 and Upside Ratio < Downside Ratio based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ - 1
+  - Downside Capture Ratio > 1.0 and Upside Capture Ratio < Downside Capture Ratio based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ - 1
-  - Downside Ratio > 1.5 and Upside Ratio < Downside Ratio based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ - 1
+  - Downside Capture Ratio > 1.5 and Upside Capture Ratio < Downside Capture Ratio based on last 5 years weekly returns with respect to the S&P500 $\Rightarrow$ - 1
   - Positive Jensen's Alpha over last 5 years with respect to the S&P500 $\Rightarrow$ + 1
   - Negative Jensens Alpha over last 5 years with respect to the S&P500 $\Rightarrow$ - 1
   - Negative Predicted Jensen's Alpha $\Rightarrow$ - 5